© 2026 SimplyTrust Software Inc.

 Contact your independent Auto-Owners agent as soon as possible to report the death and initiate the claim.
 You can also call Auto-Owners Life Insurance directly at 800-346-0346 (Monday-Friday, 8:00 AM - 4:30 PM ET) or 888-252-4626 for after-hours reporting (weekdays 5:00 PM - 8:00 AM, 24 hours on weekends and holidays).
 You will need the policy number, a certified death certificate, and a completed claim form.
 Your agent will help guide you through the process.

-Yes.
-A trust can be named as beneficiary on an Auto-Owners Individual Retirement Annuity (IRA).
-However, IRAs should generally not be retitled to a trust, as doing so may trigger immediate taxation of the entire account balance.
-Instead, name the trust as the IRA beneficiary on the Beneficiary Change Request form to achieve trust-based distribution at death while preserving the tax-deferred status during the owner's lifetime.
+A trust can be named as beneficiary on an Auto-Owners Individual Retirement Annuity (IRA) by submitting a Beneficiary Change Request form.
+However, an IRA should not be retitled into a trust during the owner's lifetime — doing so generally triggers immediate income taxation of the entire account balance.
+Naming the trust as beneficiary preserves the tax-deferred status during life and routes the proceeds through the trust at death.

 Auto-Owners Life's Claims Department can be reached by phone at 1-888-252-4626 and fax at 1-517-323-8796 for questions throughout the claims process.